Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Introduction

-In this paper, we shall apply the above construction to Fano group compactifications to find the limit of \eqref{kahler-Ricci-flow}.
+In this paper, we will apply the above algebraic approach to find the limit of \eqref{kahler-Ricci-flow} on Fano group compactifications.
 In particular, we will find the limit of \eqref{kahler-Ricci-flow} on the two Fano $SO_4(\mathbb C)$-compactifications given in \cite{LTZ}.

 Let us recall the conception of group compactifications.
 Suppose that $G$ is an $n$-dimensional connect, complex reductive group which is the complexification of a compact Lie group $K$.
 Let $M$ be a projective normal variety. $M$ is called a \emph{(bi-equivariant) compactification} of $G$ (or $G$-compactification for simplicity) if it admits a holomorphic $G\times G$-action with an open and dense orbit isomorphic to $G$ as a $G\times G$-homogeneous space. $(M, L)$ is called a \emph{polarized compactification} of $G$ if $L$ is a $G\times G$-linearized $\mathbb Q$-Cartier ample line bundle on $M$.
-In particular, when $K_M^{-1}$ is an ample $\mathbb Q$-Cartier line bundle and $L=K_M^{-1}$, we call $M$ a $\mathbb Q$-Fano $G$-compactification (cf. \cite[Section 2.1]{AK} and \cite{AB2, Timashev-Sbo}).
-For more knowledge and examples, we refer the reader to \cite{Timashev-Sbo, AK, Del2, Del3}, etc.
+In particular, when $K_M^{-1}$ is an ample $\mathbb Q$-Cartier line bundle and $L=K_M^{-1}$, we call $M$ a $\mathbb Q$-Fano $G$-compactification.
+For more knowledge and examples, we refer the reader to \cite{Timashev-Sbo, AK, Del3}, etc.

-For our purpose, we first study the $G\times G$-equivariant normal $\mathbb R$-test configurations of a $G$-compactification.
-We have the following classification result: \begin{theo} Let $(M,L)$ be a polarized $G$-compactificartion with moment polytope $P_+$.
-Then the $G\times G$-equivariant $\mathbb R$-test configurations of $(M,L)$ are in one-to-one correspondence with $W$-invariant, concave, piecewise-linear functions on whose domains of linearity consist of convex rational polytopes in $\mathfrak M_\mathbb Q$.
-Here $W$ denotes the Weyl group of $G$ with respect to a fixed maximal torus and $\mathfrak M$ denotes the lattice of characters of $G$. \end{theo} We will prove a more precise version of Theorem \ref{RTC-classify} (Theorem \ref{G-classify}) in Section 4.
+As mentioned above, the minimizer of the H-invariant is special.
+Hence for our purpose, we first study the $G\times G$-equivariant normal $\mathbb R$-test configurations with reduced central fibre.
+We have the following classification result, \begin{theo} Let $(M,L)$ be a polarized $G$-compactificartion with moment polytope $P_+$.
+Then the $G\times G$-equivariant $\mathbb R$-test configurations of $(M,L)$ with reduced central fibre are in one-to-one correspondence with $W$-invariant, concave, piecewise-linear functions on whose domains of linearity consist of convex rational polytopes in $\mathfrak M_\mathbb Q$.
+Here $W$ denotes the Weyl group of $G$ with respect to a fixed maximal torus and $\mathfrak M$ denotes the lattice of characters of $G$. \end{theo} We refer to the readers Section 2.2 for precise meaning of the notations.
+A more precise version of Theorem \ref{RTC-classify} will be proved in Section 4 (see Theorem \ref{G-classify-reduced} below).
+With the help of Theorem \ref{G-classify-reduced}, we estimate the H-invariant of $G\times G$-equivariant normal $\mathbb R$-test configurations via the combinatorial data.
+In particular we get a precise formula for the special ones.
+We will see that the minimizer of the H-invariant among equivariant special $\mathbb R$-test configurations is unique.
+Combining with the arguments of uniqueness in \cite[Section 6]{Han-Li} and \cite{Blum-Liu-Xu-Zhuang} we find the ``semistable degeneration".